tonaljs/tonal/docs/DOCUMENTATION.md

-Get the mode of a scale
+Get the mode of a collection of pitches.

 __Arguments:__